Iftekharul-Islam-99/Captsone-1-java/README.md

 ---
-Poised - Project management system
+Poised - Project management system.
 ---
 A project management system for structural engineers.

 ## What does the programme do?

 Takes various inputs from the user and stores that data in a database.
-T he database consists of the details of each project and the contact information of each individual involved.
+T the database consists of the details of each project and the contact information of each individual involved.
 A user is also able to access the project and contact details of the contractor and modify certain details as they wish.

 ### Details

-User will be asked to enter the details of 3 individuals :
+User will be asked to enter the details of 3 individuals:
 * Contractor.
 * Customer.
-* Architech.
+* Architect.

 Under each individual the user is asked to enter the following details:
 * Name.